 To interpret Table 6, note that if the number of MS acquisitions was uniformly distributed among all stake sizes from 0% to 50%, 20% of all new domestic horizontal MS acquisitions would be of 10% or less, 30% would be in the range of 10% - 25%, and 50% would be in the range of 25% - 50%.
-Table 6 shows that indeed, the distribution of the number of MS acquisitions is close to uniform.
-The average stake which is being acquired is 23%.
-As for the size of targets, Table 6 shows that acquisitions of small stakes of up to 10% are in large firms that are worth on average 401 million dollars, acquisitions of medium size stakes of 10% - 25% are in targets that are worth on average 176 million dollars, and acquisitions of large stakes of 25% - 50% are in targets that are worth on average only 97 million dollars.
-In all three cases, the median is well below the average, implying that the distribution of target sizes is skewed to the right.
+Table 6 shows that indeed, the distribution of the number of MS acquisitions is close to uniform.43 The average stake which is being acquired is 23%.
+As for the size of targets, Table 6 shows that acquisitions of small stakes of up to 10% are in large firms that are worth on average 401 million dollars, acquisitions of medium size stakes of 10% - 25% are in targets that are worth on average 176 million dollars, and acquisitions of large stakes of 25% - 50% are in targets that are worth on average, implying that the distribution of target sizes is skewed to the right.

 Table 7 shows results from separate estimation of our baseline model for each of the three size groups.
 Relative to two years and more before the introduction of the LP (the control group), there is now a significant increase in the number of new domestic horizontal MS acquisitions in the year of introduction, but only in the case of stakes of 10% - 25%.
-The LP has no effect on acquisitions of stakes that are either below 10% or over 25%.
-Expressed in terms of percentage points, the LP is associated with a 52% increase in the number of MS acquisitions of stakes of 10% - 25%, compared with only a 40% increase for the entire sample (based on the coefficient in Column (3) in Table 2).
+The effect on stakes below 10% is similar in size but not significant, and there seem to be no effect on stakes above 25%.44 Expressed in terms of percentage points, the LP is associated with a 52% increase in the number of MS acquisitions of stakes of 10% - 25%, compared with only a 40% increase for the entire sample (based on the coefficient in Column (3) in Table 2).

-$^{42}$ If we consider increases of already existing MS stakes, then in 9% of all acquisitions, the acquirer's final stake is up to 10%, in 36% of all MS acquisitions it is 10% - 25%, and in 55% of all acquisitions the acquirer's final stake is 25% - 50%.
+43If we consider increases of already existing MS stakes, then in 9% of all acquisitions, the acquirer's final stake is up to 10%, in 36% of all MS acquisitions it is 10% - 25%, and in 55% of all acquisitions the acquirer's final stake is 25% - 50%.
 The median size of the initial stake before the acquisition is around 15%.